spiffe/spire-tutorials/k8s/envoy-x509/README.md

 Now that services are deployed and also registered in SPIRE, let's test the authorization that we've configured.

-## Testing Valid Requests
+## Test for Successful Authentication with Valid X.509 SVIDs

-Now we can check that both frontend services, (`frontend` and `frontend-2`) can talk to the `backend` service by getting the correct IP address and port for each one.
+The first set of testing will demonstrate how valid X.509 SVIDs allow for the display of associated data.
+To do this, we show that both frontend services, (`frontend` and `frontend-2`) can talk to the `backend` service by getting the correct IP address and port for each one.
+To run these tests, we need to find the IP addresses and ports that make up the URLs to use for accessing the data.

    ```console
    $ kubectl get services